umulmrum/holiday/README.md

 use umulmrum\Holiday\Calculator\HolidayCalculator;
 use umulmrum\Holiday\Filter\IncludeTimespanFilter;
 use umulmrum\Holiday\Formatter\DateFormatter;
-use umulmrum\Holiday\Provider\Germany\GermanyHolidayInitializer;
 use umulmrum\Holiday\Provider\Germany\Bavaria;

-// Get a HolidayCalculator object and initalize it with holiday providers.
+// Get a HolidayCalculator object and initalize it with one or more holiday providers.
-$holidayCalculator = new HolidayCalculator(new GermanyHolidayInitializer());
+$holidayCalculator = new HolidayCalculator(new Bavaria());
-// Calculate the holiday for one year in a region.
+// Calculate the holiday for one year (holidays are always calculated for one year).
-$holidays = $holidayCalculator->calculateHolidaysForYear(2016, Bavaria::ID);
+$holidays = $holidayCalculator->calculateHolidaysForYear(2016);
 // Optionally apply filters, e.g. restrict to one month
 $holidays = (new IncludeTimespanFilter())->filter($holidays, [
         IncludeTimespanFilter::PARAM_FIRST_DAY => new DateTime('2016-12-01'),